MightyCristof/DnD-5e/README.md

 * Combat Encounter Sheet
 * Speed Factor Initiative Cards

 ---

----
-A few form fillable sheets for D&D 5e that I've modified.
+Form fillable sheets for D&D 5e that I've modified.
 I don't take credit for any of these, I simply found them online somewhere and decided to make some changes.

 </br>